Resources for Moana Makers

 Anyone who wants funding for a charitable purpose or purposes that will benefit Taranaki.

-Currently grants given are from $500 up to a maximum of $5000 but are typically much less with the average grant in 2021 being $1,800
+Currently grants given are from $500 up to a maximum of $5000 but are typically less with the average grant being $2,000

 Foundation North